 - Continuing to share the concept and seek feedback from students, parents, community members, and education leaders.

-- To join our mailing list click here.
+- Join our mailing list here.

-- To provide feedback contact us.
+- Share your feedback: contact us.

-Click here for visual summary of the King County Promise
+Click here for visual summary of the King County Promise (updated November 2018)

-Click here for the Executive summary report of the King County Promise
+Click here for the Executive summary report of the King County Promise (updated January 2019)